 Based on reducing junk leads by 65% (our average customer result)

 Every junk lead cost you money to acquire.
-If 25% of your 1,000 monthly leads are fake and you pay $50 per lead, that's $12,500 per month — $150,000 per year — spent on clicks, impressions, and form fills from people who will never buy.
+If 25% of your 1,000 monthly leads are fake and you pay $50 per lead, that's $12,500 a month, $150,000 a year, spent on clicks, impressions, and form fills from people who will never buy.

 Each junk lead consumes roughly 25 minutes of your team's time: reviewing the record, researching the company, attempting contact, and logging the result.
 For a 10-person team handling 2,000 leads per month at a 25% junk rate, that's 208 hours of wasted effort every month.

 Bad leads occupy CRM seats, trigger enrichment lookups, consume marketing automation credits, and inflate your contact database.
-At roughly $0.60 per contact across your stack, 500 junk leads per month cost $300/mo in tool overhead — for data that represents nothing.
+At roughly $0.60 per contact across your stack, 500 junk leads a month cost you $300 in tool overhead for records that were never real.